UnforeseenOcean/Leopold/README.md

 (Unplug the devices or shut down RPi, then **unplug the power source**)

-Test AM2320 by running python am2320test.py.
+Test AM2320 by running `python am2320test.py`.
 It will print out the current temperature and humidity seen by the sensor.

 AM2320 will go to sleep when not used -- it will appear during the first 3 seconds of boot.